Mechanical Engineering B. Sc.

 Exam Registration

-- If the exam is interrupted due to sudden illness during the examination, the invigilators must be notified and an application for withdrawal with a medical certificate, issued on the day of the examination, must be submitted immediately to the Bachelor's/Master's Examination Board in Mechanical Engineering.
-If the examination is completed regularly, no withdrawal from the examination can be recognised.
+- If an exam must be interrupted due to sudden illness during the exam, this must be reported to the supervisory staff, and a withdrawal request, along with a medical certificate issued on the day of the exam, must be submitted immediately to the Bachelor’s/Master’s Examination Board of Mechanical Engineering.

 When does it make sense to withdraw from an exam?

-At TUM, there is usually no limit on the number of exam attempts or the repetition of individual exams - as long as you are within the permissible study progress (credit limits) according to §10 of the APSO.
+At TUM, there is usually no limit on the number of exam attempts or the repetition of individual exams - as long as you are within the permissible study progress (credit limits) according to § 10 of the General Academic and Examination Regulations.
 However, when is it necessary or sensible to withdraw from an examination?

-- Basic examinations HM1 and TM1 in the Bachelor's degree programme in Mechanical Engineering: Participation in the two basic examinations Higher Mathematics 1 and Technical Mechanics 1 is mandatory.
+- Basic examinations HM1 and TM1 in the Bachelor's degree program in Mechanical Engineering: Participation in the two basic examinations, Higher Mathematics 1 and Technical Mechanics 1,hanics 1 is mandatory.
 They only have one retry at a time.
 The exams must be passed by the end of the second semester at the latest!
 An exam that has been registered but not taken will be considered a failed attempt.
-Accordingly, if you are unable to attend an examination date at short notice (e.g. due to illness or other valid reasons), you must immediately withdraw from the examination (with the submission of appropriate proof).
+Accordingly, if you are unable to attend an examination date at short notice (e.g., due to illness or other valid reasons), you must immediately withdraw from the examination (with the submission of appropriate proof).
 This is how you prevent a failed attempt due to "no-show".

-- Problems with the study progress check in the Bachelor's or Master's degree: If you only just reach the credit hurdle of the study progress review, you should immediately apply for a withdrawal from the exam in question in the event of illness or other valid reasons in order to meet the immediacy of the valid reasons according to §10 APSO.
+- Problems with the study progress check in the Bachelor's or Master's degree: If you only just reach the credit hurdle of the study progress review, you should immediately apply for a withdrawal from the exam in question in the event of illness or other valid reasons in order to meet the immediacy of the valid reasons according to §10 General Academic and Examination Regulations.
 Valid reasons can only be given if the report is made immediately.

 Please note that even in the case of recognized exam withdrawals, this does not automatically trigger an extension of the deadline.
 You must apply for this separately.
-The examination board decides on the granting of an extension of the deadline and §10 APSO applies.
+The examination board decides on the granting of an extension of the deadline and § 10 General Academic and Examination Regulations applies.

 Examination Notices